-The National Civil Rights Museum is located adjacent to the former Lorraine Motel where Martin Luther King, Jr. was assassinated on April 4, 1968.
-The Lorraine Motel manager, Walter Lane Bailey, ensured that King's room be left as it was that fateful day and visitors to the museum can view the room as they move through the museum.
-The museum was established in 1991 and features interactive exhibits, historic collections, as well as dynamic speakers for a rotating schedule of special events that are open to the public.
+Opening in 1925, The Lorraine Motel is most famous for being the site of Martin Luther King Jr.‘s assassination.
+King Jr. was assassinated on April 4, 1968.
+The Lorraine Motel manager, Walter Lane Bailey, ensured that King's suite be left as it was that fateful day and visitors to the museum can view the room as they move throughout the museum.
+The National Civil Rights museum was established in 1991 and features interactive exhibits, historic collections, and dynamic speakers for a rotating schedule of special events that are open to the public.
 The museum's main galleries trace the history of the Civil Rights Movement from the 17th century to the present.
 Visitors begin within the original Lorraine Motel and continue through the exhibits within the Young & Morrow and Boarding House buildings across Mulberry Street.